-To be able to make a declaration by conduct, the packaging must be reusable.
+To be able to make an oral declaration or a declaration by conduct, the packaging must be reusable.

-Reusable packaging are goods that meet all the following:
+In this context reusable packaging are goods that meet all of the following.
+They must:

-- are useable for transportation of other goods
+- be useable for transportation of other goods

 - have a relief from import duty at the time of import

-Packaging such as bubble wrap and cardboard boxes are not included as reusable packaging.
+Packaging like bubble wrap and cardboard boxes are not included as reusable packaging.

-To qualify for a relief from import duty the reusable packaging must have been in UK free circulation from 1 January 2021 or have been transported to the EU prior to the end of the transition and will be returned before 31 December 2021.
+To qualify for a relief from import duty the reusable packaging must have been in UK free circulation from 1 January 2021.
+For reusable packaging from the EU, it must have been transported to the EU before the end of the transition period and returned before 31 December 2021.

-The reusable packaging must be treated as going into free circulation, it cannot go into a Customs Special Procedure.
+The reusable packaging must be treated as going into free circulation or declared for temporary admission.
+It cannot go into any other Customs Special Procedure.

-If you do not use declaration by conduct you can make a declaration for your reusable packaging using a different process.
+If you do not use declaration by conduct or an oral declaration you can make a declaration for your reusable packaging using a different process.